Chapter 7 Isoform Classification

 mart = mart)

-#merge excluive isofroms and biomart data togehter
+#merge excluive isoforms and biomart data togehter

 merged_biomart_data <- merge(exclusive_isoforms_uniq, biotype_info_transcript,